19hours/sg-statutes/Acts/Casino Control Act.md

 (d) every casino operator.

+[SA Problem Gambling 2004, s.
+13]

-### Secrecy
+### Secrecy of proceedings of Committee

 169\.—(1) Except as provided under section 168 and this section, the proceedings of a Committee shall be secret.

-(2) No member of a Committee shall disclose or divulge to any person, other than ––
+(2) No member of a Committee shall disclose or divulge to any person, other than —

 (a) the Minister;